 Maybe we’re all still triggered from Snowmageddon.
 Maybe it's because there's never enough snow to make that life-size version of Jeezy the Snowman that we've always wanted to build.
 We just know winter isn’t winning any Atlantans over.

 In these cold, miserable days, there aren't many reasons to venture out, but food—especially winter comfort food that warms you up—is always a good motive.
-From the city’s best grilled cheeses to vegan chili and fried bologna sandwiches, these are our favorite dishes to brave the cold for.
+Here are a few great grilled cheeses, a vegan chili, and other favorite dishes worth braving the cold for.

 THE SPOTS